 End-to-End Performance

 Organizations will not be comfortable moving to a hybrid WAN approach unless they receive assurances that performance will be as good as what they were getting previously from an MPLS-centric network.
+Performance needed to not only be assessed at the network level, but also at the application level.

 “Everybody has a network performance management platform” but “don’t forget about the application,” advised Flaherty.
 He noted that it’s common for end users within an organization to point to performance reports of the Oracle software on which they rely, which differ substantially from IT reports about the performance of the network on which the Oracle software actually runs.